Prateeks15/AsteroidML/README.md

 # AsteroidML

- ## A Complete asteroid game made with pure javascript.
+ ## A Complete asteroid shooting game made with pure javascript.

  ## Also beating asteroid game by automating the game with neural networks.